Categories

 If you live outside the U.S., once your I-526E petition is approved by USCIS, your case will be forwarded to the National Visa Center.
 The NVC will then send you a notice indicating that you're eligible for consular processing

 You will file Form DS-260 with a U.S. embassy or consulate.
-After the application, you will attend an interview at the consulate or embassy.
+After the application, you will attend an interview at the consulate or embassy in your home country.

 DS-260 application